PaulShuhaiber/PaulShuhaiber/README.md

 - 👋 Hi, I’m @PaulShuhaiber
-- 👀 I’m interested in programming.
+- 👀 I’m interested in programming and just getting started with github.
 - 🌱 I’m currently learning everything.
 - 💞️ I’m looking to collaborate on any projects.
 - 📫 How to reach me: paul.shuhaiber@gmail.com